Archive | Feminist Matters

 I’m trying to sort out what I think about Joan Didion’s The Year of Magical Thinking.

 I’ve always admired rather than adored or identified with Didion.
 It seemed to me her best work was created when she was younger, when she still felt fragile and vulnerable and used her writing to steel herself against the cultural and personal abyss roaring beneath her Pappagallo flats.
 It was in that vein that “Goodbye to All That” was anthemic.
 Today this essay about leaving NYC still speaks poignantly of a particularly fraught, personal-is-political moment of the mid-twentieth century, as does the rest of the rightfully lauded Slouching Towards Bethlehem.
-But by the ’70s, when she was more firmly established critically, commercially, and domestically, her writing, always economical, grew sparse and sometimes remote.
+But by the ’70s, when she was firmly established critically, commercially, and domestically, her writing, always economical, grew sparse and sometimes remote.

 Are people so agog about this new memoir because they feel protective of this fiercely slight woman?
 Or are they drawn to her brand of “cool customer,” as she describes herself with a characteristic irony?
 As arguably our nation’s ideal lady writer, hers is a calm, collected femininity: no flab and no fuss.
 Literally and literarily, we can count on her not to throw herself on her husband’s grave.

 She was the right kind of girl, then the right kind of woman.
 Now we are looking to her to be the right kind of widow.
+She’s poised to fit that bill, with just the right dose of self-awareness.

 For central to the intrigue that cloaks Didion like a mink is her marriage to writer John Gregory Dunne.
 While the rest of the country divorced and remarried and divorced again, Dunne and Didion worked and lived together, presiding over the American literary scene as a golden couple who straddled the NYC hustle and Hollywood shuffle seemingly effortlessly.
 They wrote reviews and nonfiction and fiction and screenplays sometimes together, sometimes separately, and mostly, it was reported, in the same room.
 But if Dunne’s bluster allowed for–dare I say enabled?– Didion’s remove, I wondered if the safety of that union also hampered her prose.
 Their codependence seemed key to her status as “the right kind of woman”–as in, not so strident that she couldn’t keep a man.
 Certainly she leaned on Dunne, as she writes in this memoir, “to stand in between [her] and the rest of the world.”